EhsanMashhadi/MSR2021-ProgramRepair/README.md

 ### Paper
 You can find the paper here: https://arxiv.org/abs/2103.11626
 ### Data

+**Note**: If you are facing issues regarding the LFS bandwidth, you can download the dataset from Zenodo: https://zenodo.org/record/6802730.

 `data` folder contains multiple folders and files:

 - `repetition` folder contains MSR datasets WITH <buggy code, fixed code> duplicate pairs